-Unless noted otherwise, in this edition of the Ohio Courts Statistical Summary, the caseloads of the courts are presented in terms of their total incoming caseloads for the various years shown.
-Total incoming caseloads consist of new filings as well as reactivated cases (which had been previously placed on inactive reporting status) and reopened cases (which had been previously closed).
-Prior editions used nearly exclusively the new filings metric.
+Unless noted otherwise, the caseloads of the courts are presented in terms of their total incoming caseloads for the various years shown.
+Total incoming caseloads consist of new filings, as well as reactivated cases (which previously were placed on inactive reporting status) and reopened cases (which previously were closed).
+Editions of this report prior to 2015 used the new filings metric.
 By presenting the data in terms of total incoming caseloads, a more complete picture of the workload imposed on Ohio's courts can be depicted and analyzed.